jasonbhart/PHP-assessment/README.md

 7. Initialize and run Composer to get needed dependencies
 8. Create a MySQL database and import the ‘schema.sql’ file
 9. Update ‘config/database.php’ with credentials to access newly created database
-10. Run unit tests to see failures
+10. Run unit tests to see remaining failures
-11. Make failing unit tests pass by fixing the code.
+11. Make needed changes so all unit tests pass.
 Do not change the unit tests.
 12. Push all changes back to your forked repository
 13. Replace that ‘README.md’ file with the output of all the unit tests passing
 14. Create a Pull Request to integrate the fixed code back into the master repository.
 The Pull Request will ultimately not be merged but will signal your completion of the skills assessment.